carlomaximo/PH-Stocks-API/README.md

 ## Disclaimers
 - Again, this is for your **personal use only**.
 I keep seeing on Reddit that it's against PSE's ToS to scrape their website lol (never actually read their ToS in depth, what I saw though was that access is limited for personal, non-commercial use).
-- I made the .env workaround to circumvent the above.
-If you're lazy, you can just PM me and I'll send you my file.
+- I made the .env workaround ~to make you work for it~ to enforce the 'personal use only' thing.
+If you're lazy though, you can just PM me and I'll send you my file.
 As of 8 June, I have about ten tickers out of 280+ companies.
 Not much, but it's something
 - My liberal use of AREIT in my examples is not financial advice to buy AREIT lol